 Output indicators: Measure the direct effect of a policy.
-Used to assess whether policy targets are being achieved in reality using available information.
+They are used to assess whether policy targets are being achieved in reality using available information.

 Outputs: The direct effects of a policy, e.g. number of houses built, amount of employment floorspace developed, etc.